Commvault/terraform-provider-commvault/docs/resources/hypervisor_aws.md

 - `activitytype` (String) denotes the activity type being considered [BACKUP, RESTORE, ONLINECI, ARCHIVEPRUNE]
 - `delaytime` (Block List) (see [below for nested schema](#nestedblock--activitycontrol--backupactivitycontroloptions--delaytime))
-- `enableactivitytype` (String) True if the activity type is enabled
+- `enableactivitytype` (Boolean) True if the activity type is enabled
-- `enableafteradelay` (String) True if the activity will be enabled after a delay time interval
+- `enableafteradelay` (Boolean) True if the activity will be enabled after a delay time interval

 <a id="nestedblock--activitycontrol--backupactivitycontroloptions--delaytime"></a>
 ### Nested Schema for `activitycontrol.backupactivitycontroloptions.delaytime`